NHS priorities

 On completion of all aspects of this learning programme you should be able to:

-• describe what constitutes child maltreatment and be able to identify any signs of child abuse or neglect
+• describe what constitutes child maltreatment and identify signs of child abuse or neglect

-• be able to act as an effective advocate for a child or young person
+• act as an effective advocate for the child or young person

-• describe the potential impact of the physical and mental health of a parent/carer on the well-being of a child or young person in order to be able to identify a child or young person at risk
+• understand the potential impact of a parent or carer's physical and mental health on the wellbeing of a child or young person in order to identify a child or young person at risk

-• be able to identify the professional role, responsibilities and professional boundaries and those of colleagues in a multi-disciplinary team and in a multi-agency setting
+• identify your own professional role, responsibilities and professional boundaries, and understand those of colleagues in a multidisciplinary team and multi-agency setting

-• explain how and when to refer to social care if safeguarding/child protection is identified as a concern
+• describe how and when to refer to social care if a safeguarding and/or child protection concern is identified

-• be able to document safeguarding/child protection concerns in a format that informs the relevant staff and agencies appropriately
+• document safeguarding and/or child protection concerns in a format that informs the relevant staff and agencies appropriately

-• explain how to maintain appropriate records including being able to differentiate between fact and opinion
+• maintain appropriate records including being able to differentiate between fact and opinion

-• be able to identify the appropriate and relevant information and how to share it with other teams
+• identify the appropriate and relevant information and how to share it with other teams

-• describe the risk of female genital mutilation (FGM) in certain communities, be willing to ask about FGM in the course of taking a routine history, know whom to contact if a child makes a disclosure of impending or completed mutilation, be aware of the signs and symptoms and be able to refer appropriately for further care and support
+• show awareness of the risk of FGM in certain communities, be willing to ask about FGM in the course of taking a routine history where appropriate to role, know who to contact if a child makes a disclosure of impending or completed mutilation, show awareness of the signs and symptoms and be able to refer appropriately for further care and support, including the FGM mandatory reporting duties to the police, in accordance with current legislation

-• list the risk factors for radicalisation and know whom to contact regarding preventive action and support for those vulnerable young persons who may be at risk of, or are being drawn into, terrorist-related activity
+• show awareness of the risk factors for grooming and exploitation to support and/or commit acts of terrorism (known as radicalisation), and know who to contact regarding preventive action and supporting those vulnerable young persons who may be at risk of, or are being drawn into, terrorist-related activity

-• be able to identify and refer a child suspected of being a victim of trafficking and/or sexual exploitation.
+• identify and refer a child suspected of being a victim of trafficking and/or sexual exploitation.

 FalsepairedTrue

-The Safeguarding Adults Level 1 e-learning programme and assessment covers the statutory and mandatory training to meet the learning outcomes in the UK Core Skills Training Framework.
+The Safeguarding Adults Level 1 e-learning programme and assessment covers the statutory and mandatory training to meet the learning outcomes in the UK Core Skills Training Framework (Engalnd) v1.1.

 To meet Level 1 safeguarding requirements, you should also complete the Safeguarding Children Level 1 e-learning and assessment